Lecrapouille/zipper/README.md

 // Or simply: zipper("ziptest.zip");
 ```

-- Constructor with password and preserve `ziptest.zip` if already present.
+- Constructor with a password and preserve `ziptest.zip` if already present.

 ```c++
 Zipper zipper("ziptest.zip", "mypassword", Zipper::openFlags::Append);